Max-shiri-90/E-commerce/README.md

 # E-commerce
-## E-commerce Website Project using Django Framework
+## Lakers, an Online Shop Project with Django Framework

 #### To run the app, Make a virtual environment and Activate it:
     python3 -m venv .venv